schacon/entire-meta/README.md

 Target types include `commit:<sha>`, `branch:<name>`, `change-id:<id>`,
 `path:<file>`, and `project` (for repo-wide metadata).

+You can also create simple sets and lists as value types.

 See `gmeta --help` for the full command reference.